 In our center, we are conducting new imaging research using positron emission tomography (PET) with originally developed ligands and analysis methods for elucidating the pathogenesis of various diseases. .

 The PET scanner for humans and small animals is used in our center for various purposes.

-This is a compact PET system applying for small animals, which have high spatial resolution (1.6mm) and high detection sensitibity.
-This systems is used to visualize the physiological process in the small animals, and to develop pharmaceuticals and biological research by the pharmacokinetic analysis with the radiopharmaceuticals, which is a specific binding in the brain.
+The high resolution (1.6 mm) and high detection sensitivity of the PET scanner for small animals are used to visualize the physiological processes and to develop pharmaceuticals and biological research by the pharmacokinetic analysis with the radiopharmaceuticals.

 The human PET-CT system has been development and practice the visualization method of specific membrane proteins behavior with the original ligands and the analyzed methods developed at our center.